whardier/Mongo-Like-Candy/cascading-multi-clause-queries.rst

 ------------------------------------

 I couldn't be happier about that.
-Making specific use of a very simple database solution (comparitively speaking) is going to eventually require some pre and post processing by the client if you want to do anything that isn't directly supported.
+Making specific use of a very simple database solution (comparatively speaking) is going to eventually require some pre and post processing by the client if you want to do anything that isn't directly supported.
 Thankfully MongoDB is very **streamy** and processing a cursor in most languages